Connect with us

 Watford v Norwich City - Capital One Cup Third Round

-Hooper celebrates scoring for
+Hooper celebrates scoring for Norwich City

 Hayes, meanwhile, just wants to play, period.
 After leaving Preston in 2011, the former Norwich trainee joined Charlton, but the arrival of French striker Yann Kermorgant saw playing opportunities dry up.

-Unfortunately, he once again found himself on the bench and, after going on loan to Crawley, Hayes has now joined the Pilgrims having been told by Bees boss Uwe Rösler that he was surplus to requirements.
+Unfortunately, he once again found himself on the bench and, after going on loan to Crawley, Hayes has now joined the Pilgrims having been told by boss Uwe Rösler that he was surplus to requirements.

 “I’m a professional footballer,” he said.
 “Play is what I do.
 To train all week and then not get to do it is very, very frustrating.